 Ask 5 people in your vicinity about their favourite flower and 3 of them will say rose.
-I did and this was correct for me.
+I did and this was so for me.
 What is not to love about a rose – the colour, texture, smell and beauty unparalleled among flora.Rose is a divine flower – the flower which is associated with goddesses of love.
 Rose has a symbolic meaning of love, trust, desire and passion.

 To stitch a rose in embroidery is easy.
 Take any embroidery pattern book and you will find scores of pictures of roses.
 Infact rose will dominate the pictures of flowers.
 Once you have transferred the design on to your fabric for embroidery you will have to decide on how to embroider it.
 That is what this post is all about